 Drug addiction doesn’t just affect individuals; it affects the entire family unit.
 Children can experience a variety of impairments as a result of their parent’s addiction, some of which can last for a lifetime.

 Getting these children back on a track of normal development often requires a multi-disciplined approach to their welfare.
 Parents who are well-established on the road to recovery can help these children to overcome issues related to the substance abuse and return to a normal development pattern.

-Children of individuals with drug addiction often live in circumstances of want that make it difficult for them to interact with their peer group on normal terms.
-In many cases, parents have used the family money to purchase drugs, leaving children without sufficient food, clothing, healthcare or other necessities (1).
+Children of individuals with drug addiction often live in circumstances of want that makes it difficult for them to interact with their peer group on normal terms.
+In many cases, parents have used the family money to purchase drugs, leaving children without sufficient food, clothing, healthcare, or other necessities (1).

 Children living in a home with addicted parents may face a number of emotional challenges.
 They might not understand the depth of the substance abuse problem, but the disruption can lead to profound feelings of dread, shame and insecurity.
 Young children may experience a constant state of stress that can lead to disruptions of eating, sleeping and interacting with others.

 The constant state of uncertainty can make teenage children unwilling to put their trust in other people, with a feeling of hopelessness about the future.
 Children of addicted parents often require separate counseling to undo the damage of living under such unstable conditions.

 Children of addicted individuals often have difficulties on the academic front, as well.
 When family stability is shaken, children may have problems completing school projects, finding quiet study spaces and engaging parents in discussing and understanding academic concepts.